Nxvermind/ARPG_Prototype/README.md

 ## Notes

 This repository only includes selected gameplay scripts from the prototype.
-Some dependencies, assets, animations, VFX, UI prefabs, and third-party assets are not included.
+Some dependencies, assets, animations, VFX, and third-party assets are not included.

 The prototype is still under active development, and the systems will continue to be improved over time.